JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

-Running the function reveals the HTML it generates at the exception of the dependencies which htmltools does not print to the console.
+Running the function reveals the \index{HTML} it generates at the exception of the dependencies which htmltools does not print to the console.

 ```r
 boxxyOutput("myID")